sushkov-r/homework_fall2019/README.md

 # homework_fall2019
-Modified Berkeley's cs285 (Deep Reinforcement Learning) with Roboschool instead of MuJoCo
+Modified Berkeley's cs285 (Deep Reinforcement Learning).

+A big limitation for independent learners of cs285 is its dependence on quite expencive MuJoCo engine.
+This repo contains modified homeworks which use Roboschool instead of MuJoCo.
+The tasks will be updated when released

 Combined https://github.com/berkeleydeeprlcourse/homework_fall2019 and https://github.com/rbahumi/homework/tree/hm1_roboschool